znsio/specmatic-documentation/documentation/authoring_contracts.md

 Writing stub data to ./contracts/stub0.json
 ```

+Specmatic can identify parameters in URL path based on the traffic passing through it.
+For example: If you send two requests, ```/employees/10``` and ```/employees/20```, Specmatic will figure out that URL path should be ```/empoyees/{id}``` where id could be any number, and will add an appropriate path parameter in the specification.

+So we recommend making atleast two requests in such cases to provide Specmatic with enough data to idenitify such path parameters.

 ## From a sample request and response

 If you know what the request and response should look like, you can start by creating a file with the sample request and response.